serene-water/node-red-contrib-coda-io/README.md

 ### 2. Get rows from a table
-Once you found the ID of the table from which you want to get rows, add the table ID to the connection settings node.
-Then in the get data node, tick the 'Get rows' checkbox.
+Once you've found the ID of the table from which you want to get rows, add the table ID to the 'connection settings' node.
+Then in the 'get data' node, tick the 'Get rows' checkbox.

 Coda's response will be under `msg.payload.items`, which includes metadata of each row.
 Values of each row will be found in `msg.payload.items.values`.

 #### 2.1 Get 500+ rows from a table / ask Coda to return a certain number of rows per GET request
 Coda sets a limit of 500 rows per GET request (as of Dec 2018).
 If you want to retrieve more than 500 or retrieve a certain number of rows below 500 per request, you need to set a limit and send multiple GET requests by building a loop with the multiple pages node.

-In the below example, it uses a delay node to keep some interval between each request (although the delay node is probably an overkill, as each response to a GET request takes a few seconds to arrive).
+In the below example, it uses a 'delay' function node to keep some interval between each request (although the delay node is probably an overkill, as each response to a GET request takes a few seconds to arrive).
 Coda has rate limits, but the details are not disclosed.
-If you are planning on sending loads of requests, it might be a good idea to contact them and see if they can increase the limit for you.
+If you are planning on sending loads of requests within a short period of time, it might be a good idea to contact them and see if they can increase the limit for you.
 The email address is found in the API doc.

 ![Example of a flow with a loop using the multiple requests nodes](./doc/images/flow_multiple_requests.jpg)